abreu-uma/ecpdist/.github/README.md

 - *k*-th raw moments and conditional *k*-th moments
 - Mean residual life function

-More may be added soon!
+More features may be added soon!

 ## Installation